 Our religious concepts are regularly revisited and built upon through year groups and across key stages to allow our children to continue to develop and strengthen their understanding.

-From Year 2, children begin and end each study with a learning journal entry.
-These graphic organisers show the teacher and child what they have learnt and offer an insight into the child's understanding of the interconnected elements they have encountered within the study.
+From Year 2, children begin and end each 2 studies a year with a learning journal entry, one in Christianity, one in world faiths.
+These graphic organisers show the teacher and child what they have learnt and offer an insight into the child's understanding of the interconnected elements they have encountered within that and previous studies.
 They also show the progress each child has made.